gu-fan/colorv.vim/README.md

 Then use help tag to generate tags.

-    :helptags VIMFILE/doc
+    :helptags ~/.vim/doc

 * Using git:

-cd to your vimfile path, then use git clone.
+cd to your vimfile path, like '~/.vim', then use git clone.

     git clone git://github.com/rykka/ColorV.git

+then add &runtimepath to your vimrc

+    set rtp+=~/.vim/ColorV/

+run helptags

+    :helptags ~/.vim/doc

 * Using Vundle: